AbhayGoyal/AbhayGoyal.github.io/README.md

 # Abhay Goyal
 # Bio
 I'm currently a Ph.D. student at Missouri University of Science and Technology (MS&T) under the guidance of Prof Sanjay K. Madria.
 I have completed my Master's degree in Computer Science from Stony Brook University.
-My focus areas are Data Science, Data Analytics, Machine Learning, Graph Neural Networks and their applications.
+My focus areas are Data Science, Data Analytics, Machine Learning, and Graph Neural Networks and their applications.

 I have worked on numerous personal and academic projects relating to the different applications in the housing industry (AMES Housing), Fraud detection (IEEE Fraud Detection) and Sales Analysis (Retail Sales Analysis).
-These projects have gave me an insight into how can ML and DL techniques be used to impact the betterment of the world we live in.
+These projects have given me an insight into how can ML and DL techniques be used to impact the betterment of the world we live in.

 # Education